 ...1997...
 A slow moving Hurricane Danny unloaded 25.98 inches of rain in only 7 hours on the Dauphin Island Sea Lab along the Alabama coast.
 The location ended up with 36.71 inches of rain from the hurricane.

 ...2005...
+The dew point at Newport, Rhode Island was a sticky 77 degrees, setting the record high dew point for the date; it was later tied in 2013.
 Las Vegas, Nevada tied its all-time record high temperature of 117 degrees.
 A new all-time record high minimum temperature was set with 95 degrees.
 The average temperature for the day was 106 degrees, setting a new all-time record as well.
 This was the fourth day in a row record with highs of 115 degrees or more, yet another new all-time record for the city.